Image: abelena / stock.adobe.com

-For 2018, North Dakota was one of only two states where insurers were not allowed to add the cost of cost-sharing reductions (CSR) to premiums, despite the fact that the Trump Administration stopped reimbursing insurers for the cost of CSR.
+For 2018, North Dakota and Vermont were the only states where insurers were not allowed to add the cost of cost-sharing reductions (CSR) to premiums, despite the fact that the Trump Administration stopped reimbursing insurers for the cost of CSR.
 In most states, the cost of CSR was added to silver plans, either across the full on- and off-exchange market, or only to the on-exchange market.

 On October 12, 2017, after months of dithering with the issue, the Trump Administration announced that CSR funding would end immediately.
 That left some insurers and states scrambling to implement appropriate premiums for 2018.
 Although final rates had already been transmitted to HealthCare.gov at the end of September, HHS agreed to allow, on a case-by-case basis, some insurers to refile new rates with the cost of CSR included in the premiums.
 Specifically, insurers in states like North Dakota that did not allow a CSR load in the initially-approved rates, were allowed the opportunity to refile new rates if state regulators permitted it.